Reptilia (zoo)

-Currently there are two Ontario locations, one in Vaughan and one in Whitby.
+Currently there are three Ontario locations, one in Vaughan, one in Whitby, and one in London.

 Locations

-The original Reptilia zoo was established in Vaughan; it is housed in a 25000 ft2 facility.
+The original Reptilia zoo was established in Vaughan and is housed in a 25000 ft2 facility.
 In 2018, it opened a second location in Whitby in a former 31000 sqft Rona store.
 In late 2018, it announced plans to create similar zoos in London and Barrie.
 London City Council rejected the proposal for a 28000 ft2 reptile zoo in Westmount Mall.
+However, the council later reversed course in 2022 and allowed the company to open at Westmount Mall.